-Certain health and safety measures to combat COVID-19 (coronavirus) have been put in place to ensure the health and safety of staff and customers.
-Visit https://www.sepaq.com/covid-19/index.dot?language_id=1
+Certain health and safety measures to combat COVID-19 (coronavirus) have been put into place to ensure the health and safety of staff and visitors.
+Visit the Sépaq website for more information.

 The park offers four campgrounds with a total of 203 sites, some with water and electricity and some without.
 Book your stay online.